DimaLeo/uom-assignment-2-e-government-systems/README.md

 ## Acknowledgments

-This project was developed as part of a thesis assignment.
-Special thanks to our professors and mentors for their guidance and support.
+This project was developed as an assignment for an e-Government subject for the master's course of the University of Macedonia.